-Other Information on the Ohio Medical Marijuana License Process
+Other Information on the OH Medical Marijuana License Process

 Although the application process is straightforward, there is a lot of additional information to consider.
 We answer a few of the most frequently asked questions in this section.

-A patient (or their caregiver) must purchase a minimum of one “whole day unit” of marijuana per transaction.
-A whole day unit is defined as:
+The law initially stated that a patient (or their caregiver) must purchase a minimum of one “whole day unit” of marijuana per transaction.
+A whole-day unit is defined as: